DM flows

 - Be specific.

-฿890 for 30ml, ฿1,490 for 50mllands better thanPricing varies — check our shop. - Never sound automated.
+฿890 for 30ml, ฿1,490 for 50mllands better thanPricing varies — message us. - Never sound automated.
 Avoid

 Thank you for your message!,Our team will get back to you shortly,Please find the link below.